-Snce its opening a year ago this April, group organizers looking to include Philadelphia’s most buzzworthy sight in their tour itineraries have been marshalling their troops for visits to the Museum of the American Revolution.
-Located just two blocks from Independence Hall, the new attraction tells the story of our nation’s founding through artifacts, theater experiences, digital displays and hands-on activities.
+Since its opening, group organizers looking to include Philadelphia’s most buzzworthy sight in their tour itineraries have been marshalling their troops for visits to the Museum of the American Revolution.
+Located just two blocks from Independence Hall, the attraction tells the story of our nation’s founding through artifacts, theater experiences, digital displays and hands-on activities.

 On a chronological journey from the roots of conflict in the 1760s through the creation of the American republic, visitors learn about the rise of the armed resistance to British taxation, the drafting of the Declaration of Independence, the long years of warfare and the Revolution’s continuing relevance.